 ||Degree: Associate in Applied Science

-Applications for the 2022-2023 PTA Program will be accepted beginning in January 2022.
-Please contact your advior or PTA faculty with any questions related to the PTA Program application process or requirements.
+Applications for the 2022-2023 PTA Program will be available August 18, 2021 and will be accepted from January 10, 2022 to March 3, 2022 at 5:00 PM.
+Please contact your advisor or PTA faculty with any questions related to the PTA Program application process or requirements.

 The Program at LBWCC is a “one plus one” program and requires the successful completion of two semesters of general education prerequisite coursework followed by application and acceptance to the technical phase of the Program.
 The technical phase of the Program involves three consecutive semesters of physical therapy-related coursework in the classroom, laboratory and clinical settings.
 Students are introduced to the concepts, theories, skills and principles related to physical therapy in the classroom and laboratory settings, and progressively exposed to the clinical setting in which their newly acquired knowledge, skills and behaviors are practiced with real patients under the direction and supervision of a licensed Physical Therapist and/or Physical Therapist Assistant.